 Android tablets and phones use a touchscreen, and are controlled by finger gestures.
 Continue reading

 Android OS offers multiple home screens (up to 7) .
 Each home screen functions like the desktop on your computer and can contain shortcuts, App icons,folders and widgets.

-Multiple home screens allow you more effective screen space which is useful as Android devices have much smaller screens than desktop computers.
+Multiple home screens allow you more effective screen space which is useful as Android tablets and phones have much smaller screens than desktop computers.
 Continue reading